 Walk Amongst the Meadows

 If lush meadows and a relaxed walk are what you're after, head to Martis Creek Trail at the base of Northstar.
 This primarily flat trail is an easy 4 mile loop with plenty of picnic tables to enjoy lunch and to have a rest.
 Start the trail early in the day and tackle it counter clockwise to avoid an incline at the finish.
 Bring a hat and sunscreen to keep the summer sun off your face as you'll need protection in this open landscape.
-For a cooler experience, walk the trail at sunset and watch the colours change over the mountains.
+For a cooler experience, walk the trail at sunset and watch the colors change over the mountains.

 Splash & Swing with Ease